scriptnull/vishnubharathi.codes/source/_posts/learning-to-swim.md

 Typically we might want to have this in our monitoring system to figure out if something is going wrong with our membership system.

+SWIM tries to give the following performance metrics:

+> (1) imposes a constant message load per group member;
+>
+> (2) detects a process failure in an (expected) constant time at some non-faulty process in the group;
+>
+> (3) provides a deterministic bound (as a function of group size) on the local time that a non-faulty process takes to de-tect failure of another process;
+>
+> (4) propagates membership updates, including information about failures, in infection-style (also gossip-style or epidemic-style [2, 8]); the dissemination latency in the group grows slowly (logarithmically) with the number of members;
+>
+> (5) provides a mechanism to reduce the rate of false positives by “suspecting” a process before “declaring” it as failed within the group.